wenyang/azureml-v2-preview/docs/overview/installation.rst

 Launch a terminal
 ~~~~~~~~~~~~~~~~~

-**Option A - Use the Azure Cloud Shell**

-You can access the cloud shell at https://shell.azure.com

-**Option B - Use your local terminal**

 You may use any terminal.
+A cloud shell at https://shell.azure.com is recommended for private preview.

 Install the Azure CLI
 ~~~~~~~~~~~~~~~~~~~~~